 Rid Yourself of Dry Winter Skin with These 5 Tips

-View our tips on getting rid of dry winter skin.
+5 Tips on getting rid of dry skin in winter.

 In winter, dry skin is caused by the drop in humidity outside (the amount of moisture in the air).
 This makes it easier for your skin to lose the important water that it needs to protect itself.
 Skin can then become drier and crack, which can be painful and itchy.